|

 approval is required before any administrative settlement becomes final.

-policy to independently evaluate and determine a fair settlement value and
+is BWC’s policy to independently evaluate and determine a fair settlement value

-settlement has been initiated with the filing of a C-240 (rather than a C-512)
+a settlement has been initiated with the filing of a C-240 (rather than a

 C-240, BWC may renegotiate the agreed settlement amount, considering the